 Ten points for guessing when the Islamic calendar began… A clue is in the title!

-But what you might not have known is that it wasn’t the demise of the Prophet Muhammad, peace be upon him*, nor his birth, that was commemorated as Year Number 1.
+But what you might not have known is that it wasn’t the demise of the Prophet Muhammad, nor his birth, that was commemorated as Year Number 1.

 Islam, Environment and Hijrah – Then and Now

 From the first Islamic state 1433 years ago in Madina to 2011, Muslim communities have proactively demonstrated that the ground upon which Islamic seeds have grown, is ecological.
 After all, as Green Deen author Ibrahim Abdul Matin believes, “the whole earth is a mosque”.